 English Plus has been designed to be flexible, so that it can be used in streamed school systems, mixed-ability classes, and varying teaching loads.
 With English Plus you can choose the most appropriate material for your class and for individual students.
 The Options at the back of the Student's Book allow you to give students extra practice of particular skills and introduce variety into your classroom.
-If you have a range of abilities in the class, the Workbook, Tests and Teacher's Photocopiable Resources contain three levels of material, so that you can select the right material for each student.
+If you have a range of abilities in the class, the Workbook, Online Tests and Online Teacher's Photocopiable Resources are graded at three levels of difficulty, so that you can select the right material for each student.